Silver Springs Knap In

-Don't miss the annual SILVER RIVER KNAP-IN AND STONE AGE ARTS FESTIVAL to be held at the Silver Springs State Park on February 16th (student day only), 17th and 18th.
+Don't miss the annual SILVER RIVER KNAP-IN AND STONE AGE ARTS FESTIVAL to be held at the Silver Springs State Park on February 15th (student day only), 16th and 17th 2019.
 Expert flint knappers, archeologists, potters, hide tanners, bow makers and other specialists in prehistoric skills will gather from across the eastern U.S. to demonstrate and sell their arts.
 Vendors will offer reproduction stone tools, raw stone, flint knapping tools, unique crafts, food and more.

 There will be archery, tomahawk and atlatl dart throwing demonstrations each day.
 A flint knapping competition and on-going prehistoric skills demonstrations will also take place.
 Besides the knap-in, visitors can explore the Silver River Museum, hike or bike the trails of the state park, take a tram ride through the woods, or canoe and kayak on the pristine Silver River.